MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/communicate-btwn-web-native.md

 ### Receive message strings via postMessage

 This example follows the `Receiving Messages` section of the webpage, to change the text of the title bar.
 The host app receives a message from WebView2 with the new title bar text.

 The C++ file handles the title text and communicates it to the host app as a string.

-1. When the button is selected, WebView2 transmits a message from the web page to the native application using `window.chrome.webview.postMessage` in [ScenarioWebMessage.html][ScenarioWebMessageHTML].
+1. When the button is clicked, WebView2 transmits a message from the web page to the native application using `window.chrome.webview.postMessage` in [ScenarioWebMessage.html](https://github.com/MicrosoftEdge/WebView2Samples/blob/a12bfcc2bc8a1155529c35c7bd4645036f492ca0/SampleApps/WebView2APISample/assets/ScenarioWebMessage.html).

     ```html
     function SetTitleText() {